Silvio Rodríguez: Nueva Trova

 His debut album was Días y flores, launched in 1975.
 Al final de este viaje and Cuando digo futuro feature songs he composed before Días y flores.
 He reached international popularity in the early 1980s with Rabo de nube and, in particular, Unicornio.
 In the early part of his career his work displayed a fair amount of revolutionary optimism.
 Mujeres, released in 1979, is in contrast a romantic and highly intimist album.
 In the middle of his career, Silvio Rodríguez experimented with sounds and rhythms departing from his trademark acoustic guitar, accompanied by the group Afrocuba (e.g. in Causas y azares).
 At maturity, Silvio Rodríguez thoroughly purified his sound through a return to acoustic guitar, great care and sophistication in the voice, and exclusive control of the production process from beginning to end.
-His lyrics became more introspective, at times even self-absorbed or self-justifying, expressing melancholic longings about the hardships of real-life socialism in Cuba.
+His lyrics became more introspective, at times even self-absorbed or self-justifying, expressing melancholic longings about the shortcomings of real-life socialism in Cuba while vindicating idealism and revolutionary hope amongst the youth.
 The trilogy, called Silvio, Rodríguez, and Domínguez (his first name, his father's last name, his mother's last name) displays sound artistic talent.
 The doubts, absent in the early part of his career, also correspond to the fall of Soviet communism and the so-called Special Period in Cuba.
 An unnoticed recurrent theme in the lyrics of the early part of his career is that of death, particularly although not only as associated with guerrilla warfare.
 In contrast to the explicitness of his early songs and political positions, there was a displacement of emphasis in his later years toward fantasy and dreams.
 Both, however, are about an alternative that is not present but is called for, or what Laclau would call a longing for a "missing fullness".
 This is true politically, romantically, and existentially.
 In a similar way, the unusual confessional tone of many of his songs allows for an unorthodox combination of transgression, eroticism, longing, and at times (probably accurate) self-deprecation in many of his lyrics.